Ghosty-Tongue/roblox-audio-capture/README.md

 ## Acknowledgments

-- Thanks to the Roblox community for providing insights into audio handling within Roblox games.
+- Thanks to the Roblox community for providing insights into audio handling within The Roblox Client.